 Moreover, smoking may also raise your risk for bacterial infections that affect the intestines and cause diarrhea.

-A including more than 20,000 participants published in BMC Public Health found that those who smoke had a higher infection rate of Shigella bacteria.
+A 2015 study including more than 20,000 participants published in BMC Public Health found that those who smoke had a higher infection rate of Shigella bacteria.
 Shigella is an intestinal bacterium often responsible for food poisoning, which leads to diarrhea.

 On the other hand, the same study found that smoking causes the stomach to produce more acid, so smokers are less likely to develop Vibrio cholera infections.
 This is another bacterium that commonly causes infections and diarrhea.